BurakOruk26/BurakOruk26/README.md

-### Hi there 👋
-As you can see my name is Burak;
+## As you can see my name is Burak.
-I'm a CS freshman at Bilkent University;
+## I'm a CS freshman at Bilkent University.
-My goal is to be a video game director.
-A director that knows almost all about gamemaking;
+## My goal is to be a video game director.
+A director that knows almost all about gamemaking.
 <!--
 **BurakOruk26/BurakOruk26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.